 Stowe is also home to two more of Vermont’s 50 craft breweries: Idletyme Brewing Company and von Trapp Brewing, as well as Stowe Cider, which has 24 craft ciders on tap and has live music at the taproom on Friday and Saturday evenings.
 As always, remember to enjoy responsibly and designate a sober driver.

 But all that tasting is going to make you hungry.
-Stowe has endless food options, like the mammoth burgers at Blue Donkey and the pub food with 25 rotating local brews at Tap 25.
+Stowe has endless food options, like the mammoth burgers at Blue Donkey.
 Plate serves California-inspired New England fare, The Bistro at Ten Acres makes everything (even the mustard) from scratch, and Harrison’s Restaurant serves heartwarming comfort food by its fireplace.
 Solstice, at Spruce Peak, is AAA Four Diamond Rated for its fine dining.